daisy20170101/SeisSol_Cookbook/overview.rst

 software, but some adaption from what is described here will be necessary.
-Furthermore, you can complete a subset of the example using files provided (as described below), skipping the steps for which you do not have the proper software packages installed
+Furthermore, you can complete a subset of the example using files provided (as described below), skipping the steps for which you do not have the proper software packages installed.

 Input file resources
 ~~~~~~~~~~~~~~~~~~~~